DavidGent-Lab/Woods-et-al-2025-J-Economic-Entomology/README.md

 Yield.csv
 --Yield, hop chemistry, and various quality metrics

+Two files have code, as both a text file and as a SAS file with the associated data.

 Woods et al 2025 Imidacloprid Code.txt
+--SAS code with data.

+Woods et al 2025 Imidacloprid Data and Code.SAS
---This file contains the SAS version 9.4 code to reproduce the analyses.
+--This file contains the SAS version 9.4 code (and data) to reproduce the analyses.

 # Variable Description